Blending Tile Floors with Other Tile Features

 Squares and rectangles are the most common floor tile shapes, but there are lots of linear and plank products that offer long, short, wide, and narrow dimensions on the market too.
 Using rectangular tile on floors can make small rooms appear larger than they really are, and when you continue the tile up the wall vertically, it can make the ceiling appear higher as well.

-The humble, basic square often takes a back seat to other competing tile shapes in the same space, so by opting for a square tile floor, you allow for a dynamic complementary design, such as a herringbone or basket weave pattern on an accent wall or backsplash.
+The humble, basic square often takes a back seat to other competing tile shapes in the same space.
+Therefore, by opting for a square tile floor, you allow for a dynamic complementary design, such as a herringbone or basket weave pattern on an accent wall or backsplash.
 Keep in mind that if you incorporate a busy design into a room, you should keep the rest of the space simple.
 In a kitchen, for instance, counter a vibrant mosaic backsplash by wrapping the island in simple white marble or granite that matches the countertops.

 To use different types of tile floors in adjoining rooms, go with distinctly different shapes, such as wide wood-look planks to offset glazed porcelain squares.
 Alternatively, you can use the same tile in a different direction, such as by turning a square kitchen tile diagonally, for an adjoining living space.
 With either of these options, you can create the idea of separation, and form well-defined areas, which are especially important in an open-concept structure.

-Opt for the Right Combination of FinishesSheen isn't just about dull and shiny surfaces, it's also about light reflection.
+Combination of FinishesSheen isn't just about dull and shiny surfaces, it's also about light reflection.
 In some cases, the more bounced light, the better.
 For example, a design touting old-Hollywood glam would benefit from as much sparkle as possible.
 In this scenario, a mix of polished marble floors with glass or metal wall tiles can create a luxurious, shimmering ambiance.
 On the other hand, if you're looking to create a more muted look, balance matte and shine by using natural stone or wood-look tile floors to ground a room's shiny marble counters or stainless and gunmetal backsplash.

 Keep Textures in MindA balanced home is rich in texture.
 Texture adds definition and keeps your home from appearing flat or monotonous.
 Of course, texture comes in many forms, from plush sofas to nubby rugs, but even before furniture and accessories are added, a room can offer an array of textures with its fixtures and finishes.
 For example, textured glazed porcelain tile brings a rugged touch to its surroundings, while glass mosaics offer timeless charm.
 Textured porcelain flooring is an ideal anchor for an entryway or washroom, and it can be balanced with a wall of sleek, smooth glass, ceramic, or metallic tile.